docker/docs/docker-cloud/docker-errors-faq.md

 ---

-## Error: Problems installing and running Docker Cloud with Python 3
+## Problems installing and running Docker Cloud with Python 3

 ### Description